patrickthoms/Webscraper.io-Trustpilot-Datascraper-Tutorial/README.md

-# Trustpilotscraper-Transformer 500.000 Comments scraped in 2 Days in an analyzable format
+# Trustpilotscraper + Transformation Tool.
+How to scrape 1 Million Comments in 2 Days.

 The method consists of 2 steps.
 1. The Data-Scraping-Process and 2. the CSV.
 Transformation process with Python.
 Both steps I will try to explain in detail.
 I'm new to Github, this is my very first post/project/tutorial.
 If anything is not right, don't be afraid to point it out to me, preferably with a solution.
 If you are only interested in data scraping, then only the first step is interesting for you.